 Sergio Muñoz Sarmiento

 Sergio Muñoz Sarmiento is an artist who practices art law.
 He is interested in the relationship between contemporary art and law, with a primary focus on copyright, moral rights, free speech, deaccessioning, and nonprofit arts organizations.
-He currently practices out of his law office, The Law Office of Sergio Muñoz Sarmiento, and teaches contemporary art and law at Fordham Law School.
+He currently has his own private practice, The Law Office of Sergio Muñoz Sarmiento, and teaches contemporary art and law at Fordham Law School.

 He received his BA in Art from the University of Texas-El Paso and an MFA in Art from the California Institute of the Arts.
 He was a Van Lier Fellow at the Whitney Museum of American Art’s Independent Study Program in Studio Art in 1997-98, and received his J.D. from Cornell Law School in 2006.